thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 Sunday morning.
 Quy nhon, a peaceful small town with an ocean view.
 In a busy coffee shop, two regular coffee buddies are chatting away on fun ideas.

-*"Linear Algebra?"* - said *Italica*, a design student who recently acquired an appetite for pretty illustrations of Math concepts.
+*"Linear Algebra?"* - said *Italica*, a student in Design who recently acquired an appetite for pretty illustrations of Math concepts.

 "Yes.
 Linear Algebra, is a story about vectors." - Regula, a graduate student in Machine Learning.